Valeurs actuelles: History

 In 2019, President Emmanuel Macron gave the magazine an interview and talked critically about Islam, the veil and immigration with the publication.
 This created much fury from left-wing politicians.

 Macron defended his interview by saying he wanted to reach out to other audiences as well.
 He called Valeurs actuelles "a very good magazine, you have to read it to know what the right thinks".

 In August 2020, Valeurs actuelles published an illustration of the black Member of Parliament Danièle Obono as a slave in chains as part of a political fiction series on public figures transposed in different historical eras, prompting an outcry from politicians of numerous parties.
-Deputy editor Tagdual Denis apologised for the image but denied accusations of racism.
+Deputy editor Tugdual Denis apologised for the image but denied accusations of racism.
 Valeurs actuelles must be judged for a racist insult in 2021.
 The magazine was found guilty of making racist comments under French hate speech rules against Danièle Obono, 41, the Member of Parliament for Paris's 17th constituency the far-left France Unbowed party.

 In 2021, a few months after the murder of Samuel Paty, Valeurs actuelles publishes a fake news about a professor who would be threatened with death by his students because of the study of the Holocaust.

-In 2021, on Algiers putsch birthday, the magazine published an open letter by retired military personnel, who warned the country was heading for "civil war" due to Islamist religious extremism, and hinted at the possibility of a military coup.
+In 2021, on the anniversary of the Algiers putsch, the magazine published an open letter by retired military personnel, who warned the country was heading for "civil war" due to Islamist religious extremism, and hinted at the possibility of a military coup.
 They are close to the extreme right and conspiratorial circles of the great replacement and the National Rally.
 For the political scientist specializing in the far right Jean-Yves Camus, an intervention by the army in favor of the far right remains a fantasy fueled by a very small and retired army movement, and not a real threat.